 Save Time To Explore the Del

 Yes, spend as much time enjoying your Hotel Del Coronado cabana rental as possible.
 But if you get there early, take some time to do the self-guided tour and explore the Del.

 You don’t need to be a guest to wander the grounds (including the main building).

-Some of the features include the Del diorama, historic Babcock Bar, gift shops, lobby, and gardens.
+Some of the features include the Del diorama, historic Babcock Bar, gift shops, the Hotel Del Coronado lobby, and gardens.